larsgson/csv2usfm/README.md

-# Html to Usfm Converter
+# CSV to USJ Converter

 - Bible resources format converter

-- based on the Html format from the BibleHub
+- based on the .xslx format from the BibleHub

 The app is available [here](https://html2usfm.netlify.app/)